xi/muu/.doc/tutorials/phonecat.md

     <a href="#" class="button" data-onclick="reverse"></a>

-Any `click` event that is now triggered on this element will be forwarded to the *directive element* as a `muu-reverse` event.
+Any `click` event that is now triggered on this element will be forwarded to the directive.
 So in your link function you can do something like this:

-    registry.registerDirective('phonecat', template, function(self, element) {
+    registry.registerDirective('phonecat', template, function(self) {
-        element.addEventListener('muu-reverse', function() {
+        self.on('reverse', function() {
             self.update({
                 phones: phones.reverse()
             });